DanielePalaia/gpss-splunk/README.md

 ## Introduction
 This software is intended to show how it is possible to integrate Splunk with Greenplum database.
-It exercises splunk java api to make searches or to take all logs stored in Splunk and ingest a Greenplum table in order to do some other more advanced analytics.</br>
+It exercises splunk java apis to make searches or to take all logs stored in Splunk and ingest a Greenplum table in order to do some other more advanced analytics.</br>
 The ingestion is done using gpss and gpsscli functionalities of Greenplum.
 The software send all the logs on a kafka broker, and we need to start a gpsscli job in order to ingest a Greenplum table </br>